-Nothing new here … The irony is that in stressful times, we tend reach for quick gratification such as french fries, boxed macaroni and cheese, greasy food, or sugary desserts – me included!
+Nothing new here … The irony is that in stressful times, we tend to reach for quick gratification such as french fries, boxed macaroni, and cheese, greasy food, or sugary desserts – me included!

-But eating healthy vegetables and clean proteins, is not only good for my bodiy but also my minds.
+But eating healthy vegetables and clean proteins is not only good for my body but also my mind.
 They are connected!

-The better we eat, the less cravings we have for processed and fast foods.
+The better we eat, the fewer cravings we have for processed and fast foods.

 I also like to supplement:

 I like taking a Vit.
 D3/K2 supplement just to make sure I am covered.
 As for Vit.
 C, I like to focus on foods naturally high in that vitamin (think lemons, oranges, rose hips, parsley, kale etc).
 It can also be helpful to supplement here.